 - GA (Gate): The step is output for the first half of the duration of the step.

 - HI (High): The step is output for the entire duration of the step.

-- F1-4 (routing to the “Func” inputs): In this gate mode, the step is not output in the A-157-2 module.
-Instead, it controls the “Func 1” to “Func 4” inputs of the A-157-3 module – in addition to the buttons and input sockets there.
-In this way, the “Misc” functions (see below) can be controlled with the set steps on a track on the A-157 itself.
-Tracks in gate mode F1 to F4 are not influenced by “Effects” and “Misc” activities, but they can be muted manually.
+- RO (Routing): In this gate mode the step is not output in the A-157-2 module, but controls the inputs of module A-157-3 – in addition to the buttons and input sockets there.
+Gate Len defines the socket on which the routing takes place: ST (Stop), RE (Reset), F1 (Func 1) to F4 (Func 4).
+In this way, the “Activities“ (see below) can be controlled with the set steps of a track on the A-157 itself.
+Tracks in gate mode “Routing” are not influenced by “Effects” and activities, but they can be muted manually.

 Three notes regarding timing: